Look Flawless with The Perfect Color

 For this test what you want to do is stand in a place with natural light, preferably a window when it is sunny out, and use a mirror to look at your under eyes.

 If the skin under your eyes a bit purple or blue you are a cool tone.
-However, if the skin under your eyes appear to be more of a yellowish color you are a warm tone.
+However, if the skin under your eyes appears to be more of a yellowish color you are a warm tone.
 Not everyone has these colors underneath their eyes to help determine their skin tone but do not worry there are several more tests!

 Hold a white piece of paper up to your face.
 Looking in a mirror, try to see how your skin looks in contrast to the white paper.
 Your skin tone is warm if your skin appears yellowish or sallow beside the white paper.
 If your skin seems pink, rosy, or blueish-red, then you have a cool skin tone.